 |Card name||Rewards rate||New cardmember offer||Annual fee|

-*The information about the Amex EveryDay Credit Card and the Amex EveryDay Preferred Credit Card has been collected independently by Bankrate.com.
+*The information about the American Express® Green Card, Amex EveryDay Credit Card and the Amex EveryDay Preferred Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 To redeem your American Express Membership Rewards points, all you have to do is log into your account at americanexpress.com.
 From there, you can click on “Explore Rewards” and see all the options available to you.

 Non-travel redemption options include covering charges on your credit card or redeeming for gift cards or merchandise through American Express.
-You can also pay with points at checkout with retailers like Amazon.com and GrubHub.
-Generally speaking, you’ll get less than one cent per point in value for each of these options, although exact redemption amounts vary.
+You can also pay with points at checkout with retailers like Amazon.com and Grubhub.
+Generally speaking, you’ll get less than 1 cent per point in value for each of these options, although exact redemption amounts vary depending on the retailer.

 All American Express credit cards that let you earn American Express Membership Rewards points let you transfer those points to airline and hotel partners if you choose.
 Transfer ratios vary, although most partners let you transfer at a 1,000:1,000 ratio.